 Guinea pigs are popular pets, especially for families, largely due to their wonderful temperaments.
 They are social, keep a daytime schedule, and rarely bite, even when they are stressed.
-Guinea pigs do need a large cage and opportunities to exercise outside of the cage as well as a diet that provides adequate vitamin C and roughage.
+Guinea pigs do need a large cage and opportunities to exercise and play outside of the cage as well as a diet that provides adequate vitamin C and roughage.

 Introduction to Guinea Pigs

 Guinea pigs weigh about two to three pounds, come in a variety of colors, are very social, can live up to 10 years old, and make great pets for children and adults alike.
 Learn some facts about guinea pigs and what you need to consider before choosing a guinea pig as a pet.